fmassa1/student-collab-hub/README.md

 ## General
 - [ ] updating projects
 - [+] keep users logged in (sessions)
-- - need to add server side confirmation when user makes requests

 - - refresh tokens so users can stay logged in